Date of Degree

 Copyright 2010 Quiteya Dawn Walker

 Walker, Quiteya Dawn.
-"An investigation of the relationship between career maturity, career decision self-efficacy, and self-advocacy of college students with and without disabilities." dissertation, University of Iowa, 2010.
+"An investigation of the relationship between career maturity, career decision self-efficacy, and self-advocacy of college students with and without disabilities."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.